msberends/AMR/index.md

 #### Antimicrobial reference data

-This package contains **all ~450 antimicrobial drugs** and their Anatomical Therapeutic Chemical (ATC) codes, ATC groups and Defined Daily Dose (DDD, oral and IV) from the World Health Organization Collaborating Centre for Drug Statistics Methodology (WHOCC, https://www.whocc.no) and the [Pharmaceuticals Community Register of the European Commission](http://ec.europa.eu/health/documents/community-register/html/atc.htm).
+This package contains **all ~550 antibiotic, antimycotic and antiviral drugs** and their Anatomical Therapeutic Chemical (ATC) codes, ATC groups and Defined Daily Dose (DDD, oral and IV) from the World Health Organization Collaborating Centre for Drug Statistics Methodology (WHOCC, https://www.whocc.no) and the [Pharmaceuticals Community Register of the European Commission](http://ec.europa.eu/health/documents/community-register/html/atc.htm).

 **NOTE: The WHOCC copyright does not allow use for commercial purposes, unlike any other info from this package.
 See https://www.whocc.no/copyright_disclaimer/.**